Exploring the Sustainable Development Goals

-An estimated “61 million children are left behind in rural areas by their migrant worker parents.”19 These children are left to be raised by grandparents or grow up in school dormitories.
-About “a third of the left-behind children—20 million—will get involved in crime, while another third will need time in mental health institutions, according to Christian Charity International.”20 This group of people has physically been left in the margins—a perfect illustration of the discrepancies that exist within countries when we think about poverty and development.
+An estimated “61 million children are left behind in rural areas by their migrant worker parents,”19 and over 9 million children in rural China are not living with either parent.21 These children are left to be raised by grandparents or grow up in school dormitories.
+About “a third of the left-behind children—20 million—will get involved in crime, while another third will need time in mental health institutions, according to Christian Charity International.”20 They are at higher risk of abuse, suicide, and mental health issues, and they suffer from more behavioral challenges than their contemporaries.22 This group of people has physically been left in the margins—a perfect illustration of the discrepancies that exist within countries when we think about poverty and development.as physically been left in the margins—a perfect illustration of the discrepancies that exist within countries when we think about poverty and development.

 When we look at the developmental success of China’s big cities, we forget to count the cost it has taken to achieve such remarkable growth.
 The adults who are building the impressive urban centers and earning their livings in these economic hubs have often left their families behind.
-The economic growth was made possible by the 340 million people who moved from rural to urban areas—arguably the greatest migration event in human history.21 But because of a household registration system known as the “hukou” system, children can only access health care, education, and other welfare in their home villages—so families leave them at home, often with a relative or grandparent, but sometimes all alone.
-Two million children in China are thought to be living by themselves without a caretaker.22
+The economic growth was made possible by the 340 million people who moved from rural to urban areas—arguably the greatest migration event in human history.23 But because of a household registration system known as the “hukou” system, children can only access health care, education, and other welfare in their home villages—so families leave them at home, often with a relative or grandparent, but sometimes all alone.24 Some 360,000 children in China are thought to be living by themselves without a caretaker.25

 These children—and the grandparents that raise them—are literally left behind.
 For their parents, this leaving behind is done with heavy hearts and the best intentions, but for the rest of us, they are simply forgotten.

 Stories of Response